ssrome/100-days-of-code/log.md

 **Today's Progress:** Working on my personal React project, which included troubleshooting https://twitter.com/saromsaweb/status/1098707697455771648

 **Thoughts:** This was a frustrating one and it will continue to be as I can't grab the necessary time.
 I feel I need a full concentrated effort to complete the outstanding issues I have before I can finish this project.

+### Day 79: February 22, 2019

+**Today's Progress:** Working on CSS and React for project https://twitter.com/saromsaweb/status/1099066894106140673

+**Thoughts:** Working through changing some elements on my project.
+I put working on the issues, I have, on hold for a day when I can spend more than an hour working through all of them.